 Combining your existing channels into one in order to cut down on email overload is an easy way to streamline work.
-An employee app like Staffbase gives companies a way to avoid having to send mass emails and instigating confusing or irrelevant “CC” conversations.
+An employee app like Staffbase gives companies a way to avoid having to send mass emails and instigating confusing or irrelevant "cc" conversation threads.

 The emails you do send should be clear of jargon and shouldn't invite too many people into a dialogue.
 Try to follow this one easy rule: Three messages and then we talk.

 3. Overall Lack of Communication

 Some of the biggest reasons why employees are dissatisfied with their jobs relate to communication: Managers who don't provide enough information; constant changes that aren't sufficiently communicated to employees; or people in different roles who focus solely on their own objectives, ignoring overall priorities.

 Think of your employees the same way you'd think of a football team.
-If the receiver doesn’t know where the quarterback is throwing the ball, there is no chance of a completion, never mind a touchdown.
+If the players don't know what play is being called, there's no chance of advancing the ball, never mind scoring a touchdown.